MicrosoftDocs/powerbi-docs/powerbi-docs/developer/overview-of-power-bi-rest-api.md

 ## Developer tools
 The following are tools you can use to aid in your development of Power BI items.

 Go through the new [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application.
-There are 2 experiences you can sample: **Embed for customers** - when you are interested in an [app owns data](https://aka.ms/embedsetup/AppOwnsData) solution, and an **Embed for your organization** - when you are interested in an [user owns data](https://aka.ms/embedsetup/UserOwnsData) solution.
+There are two experiences you can sample:
+* **Embed for customers** - when you are interested in an [app owns data](https://aka.ms/embedsetup/AppOwnsData) solution.
+* **Embed for your organization** - when you are interested in an [user owns data](https://aka.ms/embedsetup/UserOwnsData) solution.

 For a full sample of using the JavaScript API, you can use the [Playground tool ](https://microsoft.github.io/PowerBI-JavaScript/demo).
 This is a quick way to play with different types of Power BI Embedded samples.
 You also can get more Information about the JavaScript API by visitng the [PowerBI-JavaScript wiki](https://github.com/Microsoft/powerbi-javascript/wiki) page.